William Slim, 1st Viscount Slim

 Slim saw active service in both the First and Second World Wars and was wounded in action three times.
 During the Second World War he led the Fourteenth Army, the so-called "forgotten army" in the Burma campaign.
 After the war he became the first British officer who had served in the Indian Army to be appointed Chief of the Imperial General Staff.
-From 1953 to 1959 he was Governor-General of Australia.

 In the early 1930s, Slim also wrote novels, short stories, and other publications under the pen name Anthony Mills.

 Early years

 William Slim was born at 72 Belmont Road, St Andrews, Bristol, the son of John Slim by his marriage to Charlotte Tucker, and was baptised there at St Bonaventure's Roman Catholic church, Bishopston.
 He was brought up first in Bristol, attending St Bonaventure's Primary School, then St Brendan's College, before moving to Birmingham in his teens.
-In Birmingham, he attended St Philip's Grammar School, Edgbaston and King Edward's School, Birmingham.
+In Birmingham, he attended St Philip's Grammar School, Edgbaston, and King Edward's School, Birmingham.

 After leaving school, his father's failure in business as a wholesale ironmonger meant that the family could afford to send only one son, Slim's older brother, to the University of Birmingham, so between 1910 and 1914 Slim taught in a primary school and worked as a clerk in Stewarts & Lloyds, a metal-tube maker.